wp-plugins/calculated-fields-form/README.txt

 == Upgrade Notice ==

-= 1.0.37 =
+= 1.0.38 =
-* Corrects an issue with float numbers in the equations.
+* Corrects an issue loading multiple forms in a same page.

 Important note: If you are using the Professional version don't update via the WP dashboard but using your personal update link.
 Contact us if you need further information: http://wordpress.dwbooster.com/support